 - Randolph Auto Body & Paint – $500 (paint & installation)

 At this point, I grew tired of running around and almost pulled the trigger with one of those shops above.
 It seems $200 is the minimum plus another couple hundreds for installation is the norm for this kind of job.
-Fortunately, one day on my way back from work I decided to stop by one more location just to check out their price and I’m very glad I did so.
+Fortunately on my way back from work last week, I decided to stop by one more location just to check out their price and I’m very glad I did so.

 Auto Dent Care, Inc – $280 (paint & installation)